rafaelha/vscode-flamegraph/README.md

 # Flamegraphs in VS Code

-Flamegraphs with hyperlinks and inline profiling results in VS Code.
+####  Flamegraphs with hyperlinks and inline profiling results in VS Code

 This is an early version of the extension and is still under active development.
 Currently only py-spy generated profiles are supported but support for other formats is planned.